yasirbarlas/tabular-deep-reinforcement-learning/README.md

 ## Advanced Tasks

-We investigate the [(Target Network + Experience Replay) Deep Q-Network (DQN)](https://www.nature.com/articles/nature14236), [Rainbow DQN](https://arxiv.org/abs/1710.02298), and [Quantile Regression DQN](https://arxiv.org/abs/1710.10044) algorithms on the ViZDoom 'Defend The Center' environment.
+We investigate the [(Target Network + Experience Replay) Deep Q-Network (DQN)](https://www.nature.com/articles/nature14236), the [Prioritised Experience Replay DQN](https://arxiv.org/abs/1511.05952v4), the [Noisy Network DQN](https://arxiv.org/abs/1706.10295), and the [N-Step Return DQN](https://link.springer.com/article/10.1007/BF00115009) algorithms on the ViZDoom 'Defend The Center' environment.
+Each algorithm utilises the previous ones sequentially, similar to what is done in [Rainbow DQN](https://arxiv.org/abs/1710.02298).
+In other words, we look at a Target Network + Experience Replay DQN, a Target Network + Prioritised Experience Replay DQN, a Target Network + Prioritised Experience Replay + Noisy Network DQN, and lastly a Target Network + Prioritised Experience Replay + Noisy Network + N-Step Return DQN.
 We provide the code in standard .py form and as Jupyter Notebooks, and neither of these depend on each other to run.

-We use Python 3.10.13, PyTorch (with CUDA 12.1), Gymnasium 0.29.0, and ViZDoom 1.2.3 here.
+We use Python 3.10.13, PyTorch (with CUDA 12.1), Gymnasium 0.29.0, ViZDoom 1.2.3, and for recording the agent in the testing phase, MoviePy 1.0.3.
 Instructions for installing ViZDoom (through Github or pip) can be found [here](https://vizdoom.farama.org/).

 Much work on reinforcement learning seems to be built using the old versions of PyTorch and Gym.
 Here, we ensure that our code runs well on the latest versions of these libraries.